mgax/airship/docs/quickstart.rst

 .. _Flask: http://flask.pocoo.org/

-Prepare the application for sarge
+Prepare the application for Sarge
 ---------------------------------
-Applications running on sarge need to follow some basic rules.
+Applications running on Sarge need to follow some basic rules.
 Some are inspired from the `12factor methodology`_, others are common practices when writing Python applications.